MetroRobots/rosetta_launch/README.md

    ```

 ## 06 - Using Substitutions Everywhere
 In the previous example, we were able to dynamically change our launch file by using substitutions, i.e. dynamically replacing the value of a variable.
+We also used `FindPackageShare` to dynamically find the path to a file.
 There are actually a lot of different things you can substitute in.

 | Name                          | ROS 1 command | ROS 2 command          | ROS2 Object         | Note |
 |-------------------------------|---------------|------------------------|---------------------|------|